Kodungallur: Medieval port of Kodungallur

 The economic and political prestige of the harbour of Kodungallur remained even in medieval South India.
 Sulaiman, a West Asian visitor to India during this period, recorded the "economic prosperity" of the region.
 Also, he describes the Chinese traders in the city; they are described as purchasing articles such as spices (pepper and cinnamon), ivory, pearls, cotton fabrics and teak wood.

-The port was sacked by the Chola rulers in the 11th century CE.
+The port was sacked by the Chola rulers in the 11th century AD.

-After the dissolution of the Chera Perumal rule (early 12th century CE), Kodungallur emerged as a principality, named Padinjattedathu Swaroopam, under the control of the royal family of Kodungallur Kovilakam.
+After the dissolution of the Chera Perumal rule (early 12th century AD), Kodungallur emerged as a principality, named Padinjattedathu Swaroopam, under the control of the royal family of Kodungallur Kovilakam.
 The city state was "allied" either to the kingdom of Cochin (Kochi) or to Calicut (Kozhikode).

 It is postulated that the harbour at Kodungallur was devastated by natural calamities—a flood or an earthquake—in 1341, and consequently lost its commercial/strategic importance thereafter.
 Consequently, the trade got diverted to other ports of the Malabar Coast, such as Cochin (Kochi) and Calicut (Kozhikode).
 It is speculated that the floods split the left branch of the River Periyar into two, just before the town of Aluva.
 The flood silted the right branch (known as the River Changala) and the natural harbour at the mouth of the river to make it poorly navigable for large vessels.